 Leadership Ability: Great Responsibility – Allied characters may reroll one defense die.
 Additionally, they may modify and reroll Failure results when they are holding or contesting an objective token.

 Anybody who shoots webs or swings from things.
-There’s another version of Peter Parker coming out soonish and I wouldn’t be surprised if he also has a leadership ability here.
 The affiliation desperately needs more members, although like some of the other smaller ones there really aren’t many duds here.
 Maybe Black Cat will get the nod – she wasn’t always a villain, just like Venom wasn’t always an ally.
 Three or four more members would really make Web Warriors rock.
 (Dear AMG – give us Spider-Ham, you cowards!)

 Have any questions or feedback?
 Drop us a note in the comments below or email us at firstname.lastname@example.org.